7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

-In fact, bark scorpions are one of the smallest species in the United States, at about 3 inches long.
-It’s far from physically imposing: it’s a light tan color, and typically carries its tail curled up at its side.
+In fact, bark scorpions are one of the smallest species in the United States, usually measuring only about 2.5 to 3 inches long.
+It’s far from physically imposing: it has a slender body, a light tan color, and typically carries its tail curled up at its side rather than over its back.
 None of this stops it from being the most venomous scorpion in the country, however.
+Its small size is actually its greatest weapon, allowing it to remain nearly invisible in residential environments until it’s too late.

 #7.
 All scorpions are bark scorpions.